Funny Aneurysm Moment: Family Guy

-In "The Tan Aquatic with Steve Zissou", when Stewie thinks he's dying, he tells Brian to write down his final words.
+- In "The Tan Aquatic with Steve Zissou", when Stewie thinks he's dying, he tells Brian to write down his final words.
 Instead, he draws a picture of himself hanging from a tree because he was bored and didn't feel like bowing to Stewie's whims.
-"Brian and Stewie" later revealed that Brian has been contemplating suicide for a long time because he feels like no one cares about him.
+"Brian and Stewie" later reveals that Brian has been contemplating suicide for a long time because he feels like no one cares about him.
 In some viewers' eyes, this turns the visual joke from a warped one to a cry for help.

-"Save the Clam" opens with Horace pitching for Peter's softball team and being killed when a line drive is hit right back at him and strikes him.
+- "Save the Clam" opens with Horace pitching for Peter's softball team and being killed when a line drive is hit right back at him and strikes him.
 Two days after the episode first aired, Toronto Blue Jays pitcher J. A. Happ was seriously injured under very similar circumstances.

-"Road to the Multiverse" ended with Human Brian getting hit by a car and killed.
+- "Road to the Multiverse" ended with Human Brian getting hit by a car and killed.
 This happens to the main universe Brian in "Life of Brian", killing him off for all but two episodes... and even those were retconned.

-"You Can't Do That On Television, Peter": As Peter and Lois are arguing over his being too much involved in his children's TV show, spending nights out on the town and neglecting his family duties as a result, Peter warns Lois not to nag him, as he can have "any 3-year-old girl [he] wants".
-This typical, tasteless pedophilia joke becomes worse following the posthumous exposť on British television host Jimmy Savile (Top of the Pops and the children's television program Jim'll Fix It) revealing that he was a pedophile and only did Jim'll Fix It so he can prey on little girls.
+- "You Can't Do That on Television, Peter": As Peter and Lois are arguing over his being too much involved in his children's TV show, spending nights out on the town and neglecting his family duties as a result, Peter warns Lois not to nag him, as he can have "any 3-year-old girl [he] wants".
+This typical, tasteless pedophilia joke becomes worse following the posthumous exposť on British television host Jimmy Savile (Top of the Pops and the children's television program Jim'll Fix It) revealing that he was a pedophile and only did Jim'll Fix It to prey on little girls.